hizjamali/2015_canopy_temperature_cotton/README.md

 email: hi.jamali@csiro.au
 Created on: 29/08/2018

+This collection consists of several experiments conducted in fully irrigated, partially irrigated and dryland cotton in Australia and the USA.
+Below is a list of CSIRO staff who were involved in generating this data and their level of access to this data:
+1. Hizbullah Jamali (read/write)
+2. Tracey May (read/write)
+3. Christopher Nunn (read/write)
+4. Rose Brodrick (read/write)
+5. Michael Bange (read/write)
+6. Quanxi Shao (read only)
+7. Warren Jin (read only)

 This data set consists:
 1) canopy temperature sensor files
 2) Weather files for different sites